-Parents/guardians will apply sunscreen to your child before coming to school.
-Sunscreen will be applied in the afternoon to a child's exposed skin, except eyelids, and reapplied as needed.
+Sunscreen will be applied by staff to child's exposed skin, except eyelids, following manufacturer's instructions before exposure to the sun and every two hours while in the sun.
 Children will be encouraged to use available areas of shade for outdoor play activities.

-Adapted from the California Early Childhood Sun Protection Curriculum (1998-revised), California Department of health Services.
+Adapted from the California Early Childhood Sun Protection Curriculum (1998-revised), California Department of Health Services.